getian107/MGBB-GSA-QC/README.md

   - HWE >1e-10
   - SNP-level call rate >0.95
   - Remove SNPs that show batch associations
-    - Independent GWAS were performed (4 for GSA and 10 for MEGA), with each analysis employing a binary coding scheme to compare one chip versus the remaining chips, adjusting for sex
+    - Independent GWAS were performed (4 for GSA and 10 for MEGA), with each analysis employing a binary coding scheme to compare one batch versus the remaining batches, adjusting for sex
     - Variants showing potential association with batch effect (association P < 1e-4), as identified in each of the independent GWAS (4 for GSA and 10 for MEGA), were subsequently pooled and removed from downstream analysis

 ## Summary of post-imputation QC